 At Mills, you can shape your master of fine arts (MFA) in creative writing in a variety of ways to create a one-of-a-kind educational experience that fits your artistic, career, and educational goals.
-You can choose to focus on poetry or prose (fiction or creative nonfiction) or add a specialization in creative writing in Spanish:
+You can choose to focus on poetry or prose (fiction or creative nonfiction), and full and part-time study options are available:

 - The MFA with an emphasis in prose (fiction or creative nonfiction) is designed to develop your growth as a writer and reader of fiction and creative nonfiction, enhance your awareness of the contemporary literary field, and highlight opportunities in publishing, teaching, and community work.
 View the degree requirements for the MFA with an emphasis on prose.

 On and off campus, you’ll engage with fellow creative writing students and a vibrant local and national literary community through numerous literary activities.
-In addition, the English Department provides opportunities for professional development in teaching, publishing, and performance.
+In addition, the Department of Literatures & Languages offers classes dedicated to professional development focused on pedagogy, publishing, and performance.